Doing gynaecology today

 Therefore, this PhD research focuses on how various gynaecological care settings differ in their ways of caring for women, and on how women view and experience care received.
 The objective is to characterise care settings, displaying how these relate to, differ between but also equal each other, considering such feminist influencing concepts as: women-friendliness, gender orientation, empowerment, de-medicalisation, health orientation, and an active role in decision-making.
 This PhD research applies a qualitative approximation to the topic, using grounded theory as the method for analysis.

-Dieses Buch basiert auf einer Promotion im Fach Public Health/Epidemiologie an der Universität Basel (2016 ) und wurde von Prof. Dr. Elisabeth Zemp Stutz sowie Univ.
-Prof. Beate Wimmer-Puchinger und Prof. Dr. Andrea Maihofer begutachtet.
+Dieses Buch basiert auf einer Promotion im Fach Public Health/Epidemiologie an der Universität Basel (2016 ) und wurde von Prof. Dr. Elisabeth Zemp Stutz sowie a. o.
+Prof. Dr. Beate Wimmer-Puchinger (Universität Wien / Universität Salzburg) und Prof. Dr. em.
+Andrea Maihofer begutachtet.